 - Buffer Zone, east of Kirtland: worked with the DOE, NNSA, 377th ABW, to prevent encroachment

-- Cibola National Forest: concerns with training, misuse of CNF property by 342nd CCTS (PJs), supported 377th ABW Commander had to lead a team to “clean up” the mess
+- Cibola National Forest: KPC supported 377th ABW commander to mitigate concerns surrounding training, misuse of CNF property by 342nd CCTS

 - Corrosion Control Facility: 58th SOW, advocated for Congressional insert